Hans-Adolf Prützmann: World War II

 By April 1941, Prützmann had been appointed Generalleutnant (Lieutenant General) of Police.
 Immediately after the German invasion of the Soviet Union, he took up the position of HSSPF "Ostland und Rußland-Nord" (Baltics and Northern Russia) in Riga on 29 June 1941.
 In this position, he was responsible for internal security and combating partisans in the Army Group North Rear Area encompassing the Baltic States and western Belorussia.
 He commanded all SS, SD (Security Service) and Order Police in the region, including Police Regiment North.
 He retained this position until November 1941 and then was transferred to become HSSPF "Rußland-Süd" (Southern Russia), headquartered in Kiev.
 At that time he was promoted to SS-Obergruppenführer and General of Police.

 In early 1942, Prützmann was put in charge of securing forced labor for the Durchgangsstrasse IV, a large project to build a road from Lemberg (now Lviv) to Stalino (now Donetsk).
 Workers came from Soviet prisoners of war and Jewish concentration camp inmates.
 Thousands perished from the harsh conditions and from liquidation of the labor camps when the project was completed.

-On August 1942, Himmler made Prützmann responsible for all anti-partisan activities in Ukraine.
+In August 1942, Himmler made Prützmann responsible for all anti-partisan activities in Ukraine.
 During the first half of 1943, Prützmann conducted numerous anti-partisan operations, each one resulting in the deaths or capture of many thousands.